 Jesus, on the other hand, never blamed anyone.
 He just took responsibility for other people’s messes and fixed them.

 The truth is God doesn’t always stop bad things from happening.
 The good news is that sometimes you can.
 You can bring the weight of his purposes to bear on your circumstances simply by trusting in him.
 You can walk through the valley of the shadow of death without fear knowing that he is with you.
 Life doesn’t have the last word when you’re walking in the spirit.

 A simple test

 To see how well you are getting this, ask yourself this question: Which of the following two Jesuses is found the Bible?

 - Jesus #1 sat around powerless, making excuses and doing nothing to help those who had been made sick by God

 - Jesus #2 went around in the power of the Spirit doing good and healing all who were oppressed by the devil

 Hopefully you know the second Jesus is true (see Acts 10:38).
 Yet many of us look more like the first Jesus.
-We’re not walking in the power of the spirit, we’re not doing good, and we’re not healing the sick.
-But that’s okay because we have a long list of reasons justifying our uselessness.
-Chief among these reasons is, “God is in control.
+We’re not walking in the power of the spirit, we’re not healing the sick, but we’re making excuses.
+Chief among them is this one, “God is in control.
 It’s his fault, not ours.”

 James said “resist the devil and he will flee from you.”
 It really is that simple.
 We resist, he flees.
 But he won’t flee and we won’t resist if we think God is doing the devil’s work and making us sick, killing our kids, and robbing us blind.